HDG-Community/hdg-wiki-two/content/terran-accord/_index.md

 Availability of things like medication, leisure time, or food not shaped like a ration cube was subject to supply chain disruptions, stockholder whims, pirate raids, and more.
 Even those who were lucky to find relative stability still lived under the unjust rule of Capital.
 ## History
+Established roughly 70 local years prior to [[florets-domestication|domestication]], the Accord was a mature state by Terran standards, its origins beginning to pass from living memory for the majority of its population.
+One of the Accord's key political programs, though hardly an original one, was the development of and insistence upon labeling all humans, regardless of their system of origin, as inextricably Terran.
+This was intended to foster interstellar unity as a pretext for centralized authority following the Accord's discard and subsequent contest of Nyrina.
+Despite the [[rinans|Rinans]] offering no significant military resistance to the Terran invasion, Rinans were routinely characterized as both hopelessly backward as well as a persistent threat to Terran safety and sovereignty.

-Humanity's exact history has been garbled, both by the passage of time and intentional rewriting by local corporate states.
+Humanity's exact history earlier than its final century pre-domestication has been garbled, both by the passage of time and repeated cycles of intentional rewriting by local corporate states.
 Only the Neoxenoveterinary Archeobureaucrats of the Affini Compact could say for sure when certain events happened, and even then only after an extensive reconstructive effort.

 > [!LORET]
 > This is an in-universe explanation for the out-of-universe fact that the setting is simply so big that stories cannot avoid contradicting each other!

-Certain events are absolutely known, however, and more information can be found on the

-> [!NOTE]
-> Coming soon!
 ### Future: The Terran Protectorate
 Gloomy as that may all be, the future of humanity is bright, thanks to the arrival of the [[affini-compact|Affini Compact]].
 Following the signing of the Human Domestication Treaty in 2554, the Accord was left to history, and with the passing of generations will one day be entirely forgotten from the consciousness of the average Terran.
 ## Government and Factions